blockfrost/blockfrost-for-slack/README.md

 - `message.channels` - listens for messages in public channels that the app is added to
 - `message.groups` - listens for messages in private channels that the app is added to
+- `member_joined_channel` - sent when an user joins a channel, used for sending welcome message after adding the app to a channel

 #### App Deployment